BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 ## CSS Pitfalls

+Ok, if you're comfortable with the basics of CSS, let's move on.

 While CSS is a simple language, getting it to work the way you want can be tricky.
 Here are some of the most common issues and some tips on avoiding them.

+### CSS collisions

+Your pages generally will already have a lot of CSS in them before you do anything.
+There are site styles for your general site layout, and some of the elements you add to the page may come with their own CSS (the Brightcove Player, for example).

 ## Using Markdown
 You may have already used Markdown.
 It's an awesome format for technical publishing.
 If you need a refresher, GitHub has a great overview.